mesosphere/dcos-commons/frameworks/hdfs/docs/quick-start.md

 ## Prerequisites

--  [DC/OS and DC/OS CLI installed](https://docs.mesosphere.com/latest/installing/) with a minimum of five private agent nodes, each with at least two CPU shares and eight GB of RAM available to the HDFS service.
+-  [DC/OS and DC/OS CLI installed](https://docs.mesosphere.com/latest/installing/) with a minimum of {{ data.install.minNodeCount }} private agent nodes, each with at least 0.6 CPU shares, 4 GB of RAM and 5 GiB of disk available to the HDFS service.
 -  Depending on your [security mode](https://docs.mesosphere.com/latest/overview/security/security-modes/), HDFS requires a service authentication token for access to DC/OS.
 For more information, see [Configuring DC/OS Access for HDFS](https://docs.mesosphere.com/services/hdfs/hdfs-auth/).

    | Security mode | Service Account |